 The ratio of the net assets to the value of total liabilities is known as the funding level.
-A funding level of 100% indicates a balance between the net assets and liabilities of the Scheme at the date of valuation.
-The funding level of the Scheme at 31 March 2021, was 5.9%.
-This shows that the Scheme had significantly less net assets than liabilities at that date.
+A funding level of 100% indicates a balance between the net assets and liabilities of the Scheme at the date of the valuation.
+The funding level of the Scheme at 31 March 2021 was 118.7%.
+This shows that the Scheme had sufficient assets, as at that date, to meet its liabilities under the valuation assumptions.
 Under section 60 of the Act, the benefits payable by the Scheme are guaranteed by the Crown.

-For this Scheme, the value of vested benefits is equal to the value of the total liabilities and hence the ratio of the net assets to the value of vested benefits is the same as the funding level, i.e. 5.9% as at 31 March 2021.
+For this Scheme, the value of vested benefits is equal to the value of the total liabilities and hence the ratio of net assets to the value of vested benefits is the same as the funding level, i.e. 118.7% at 31 March 2021.